Waterfalls are one of nature’s wonders for landscape photography. But achieving beautiful waterfall photography can be frustrating.

 I assume that you want to achieve motion blur, soft and silky water, or something similar.
 Here’s what you’ll need.

-The most obvious accessory for water photography is a sturdy tripod.
+The most obvious accessory for water photography is a sturdy tripod to avoid camera shake.
 It’s very typical for my tripod to be in the middle of the stream with rushing water from the waterfall everywhere.

 It’s absolutely necessary to have a firm anchor for the camera.
 And it’s better to have spikes at the end of the tripod’s legs for mud.